 In 2023, Sweden, Norway, Iceland, and Belgium had the highest acceptance rates for immigrants of a different race among natives, while Greece, Hungary, and Slovakia had the lowest.
 Several countries experienced a decline in acceptance between 2020 and 2023, with Poland, Portugal and the UK showing the largest drops.
-Tables 1 and 2 report answers to all three questions for each country in 2020 and 2023.
+Table 1 reports answers to all three questions for each country in 2020 and 2023.